Cognician/datomic-doc/README.md

 #### `:uri-prefix` — **OPTIONAL**

 A string declaring the initial part of all routes served by Datomic Doc.

+Can't contain any `"/"` characters.

 Default value is `"dd"`.